JingerGuy/ContactBook/README.md

 1. git clone this repository to get all the files.
 2. Install Python 3.10.6``` https://www.python.org/downloads/release/python-3106/```
 3. Install Flask 2.2.2``` https://www.python.org/downloads/release/python-3106/```
-4. Run the code and put http://127.0.0.1:5000 into web browser to see the web application.
+4. Use your favourite IDE, Run the code and paste http://127.0.0.1:5000 into web browser to see the web application.
-5. Install openjdk and Jenkins if you want to build your own Pipeline and use the Jenkinsfile that has the pipeline for Jenkins.
-6. Use docker build to build an image and install docker to run the docker image.